 There is no listing of services that are considered medically necessary, as the medical necessity of any service may vary from patient to patient.
-That said, to determine which services Medicare covers, you should consult Medicare’s National Coverage Determination and Local Coverage Determination files, which can be found here and here.
-You can also learn more here.
+That said, to determine which services Medicare covers, you should consult Medicare’s National Coverage Determination and Local Coverage Determination files,

 How do I define medical necessity?